-At its 14th meeting (CoP14, The Hague, 2007), the Conference of the Parties instructed the Secretariat to develop a costed programme of work (CPW) for 2009-2011 based on the strategic plan it had adopted for 2008-2013.
+At its 15th meeting (Doha, 2010), the Conference of the Parties decided that the budget for the biennium 2012-2013 should be met by the Parties through their contributions and through an exceptional drawdown from the Trust Fund reserve in the amount of USD 450,000 per year, which limited the increase in contributions from the Parties to 6 %.
 Through the CPW, the Secretariat reports on its core and non-core activities, which shows the method of implementation of the activities with the corresponding funding from the Trust Fund or external sources.

-The costed programme of work for the CITES Secretariat for 2011 can be found here.
+The costed programme of work for the CITES Secretariat for 2012 can be found here.